 Ovechkin says the right knee he injured at the hockey world championship is fine and he's been working out for the past month or so.

 Analysis: The three-time NHL MVP says: "Everything feels fine and 100 percent."
 He says it took about two months for his knee to heal after he took a hit at the world championship in May.
 Asked whether he would play left wing or right wing under new Capitals coach Barry Trotz, Ovechkin replied: "Ask him about it.
 He's the coach and he's going to make the decision."

-The Edmonton Oilers have signed Draisaitl, the third overall pick in the 2014 draft, to a three-year entry level contract.
+The Columbus Blue Jackets have signed forward Sonny Milano, the club's first pick in the 2014 NHL draft, to a three-year, entry-level contract.

 Analysis: The 18-year-old left wing was the 16th overall pick in June's draft.
 A member of the Ontario Hockey League's Plymouth Whalers, he is among 25 players representing the Blue Jackets at the annual NHL prospects tournament from this weekend in Traverse City, Michigan.